Women's, Gender, and Sexuality Studies, B.A.

 Accelerated B.A. to M.A.

-Undergraduate students at UNC Greensboro may apply for admission to the Accelerated Degree Program in Women’s and Gender Studies.
-A cumulative undergraduate GPA of at least 3.5, based on at least 30 credit hours earned at UNC Greensboro, is required.
-Applicants must have completed at least 60 semester credits and may not apply for admission to the ADP before the first semester of the junior year.
+Undergraduate students at UNC Greensboro may apply for admission to the Accelerated Master's Program in Women’s, Gender, and Sexuality Studies.
+A cumulative undergraduate GPA of at least 3.5, based on at least 30 credit hours earned at UNC Greensboro is required.
+Applicants must have completed at least 60 credits and may not apply for admission to the AMP before the first semester of the junior year.

-All applicants submit the Request for Accelerated Degree Program to the Graduate School as part of the application for admission to the M.A. program.
+All applicants must complete the Accelerated Master's Program information as part of the application for admission to the M.A. program.

-Standardized entrance exams (GRE or MAT) are optional for ADP students, although they may be useful in future applications for graduate fellowships.
+Standardized entrance exams (GRE or MAT) are optional for AMP students, although they may be useful in future applications for graduate fellowships.

-Applications to the Women’s and Gender Studies program require the following additional items: a statement of purpose; an academic writing sample; and a resume.
+Applications to the Women’s, Gender, and Sexuality Studies program require the following additional items: a statement of purpose; an academic writing sample; and a resume.

-The M.A. degree requires 36 credit hours of graduate-level coursework.
-ADP students may apply a maximum of 12 credits of graduate-level coursework toward completion of both the undergraduate and the graduate degrees, provided that they earn a grade of B (3.0) or better in each graduate course and fulfill graduate-level requirements.
+The M.A. degree requires 36 credit hours of graduate-level course work.
+AMP students may apply a maximum of 12 credits of graduate-level course work toward completion of both the undergraduate and the graduate degrees, provided that they earn a grade of B (3.0) or better in each graduate course and fulfill graduate-level requirements.
 No more than 9 credits at the 500 level may be counted toward the M.A. degree.
 Please see the University Catalog for a full description of the M.A. degree requirements.

 The following courses may be counted toward both the B.A. and the M.A. degrees.
-All courses leading to the completion of the M.A. degree must be approved by the WGS Director of Graduate Study.
+All courses leading to the completion of the M.A. degree must be approved by the WGS Graduate Program Director.

 |WGS 650||Feminist Theory: Intersections of Gender, Race and Class||3|